 Here’s a few T-shirt shop learnings since we last wrote on the subject.

 We’ve now created 13 unique T-shirt designs.
-With an additional 4 designs which are updates to their original design, that makes 17 designs in total.
-Those include designing a Mum T-shirt to use in Australia and a Mom T-shrift for the US for example.
+With an extra 4 designs which are updates to their original design, that makes 17 designs in total.
+Those include designing a Mum T-shirt to use in Australia, and a Mom T-shirt for the US, for example.

-Of those, we’ve tested (Facebook) advertising on 7 of those designs so far.
-When we wrote about our T-shirt shop learnings after week one, we shared out thinking that our first designs had too much detail.
+Of those, we’ve tested (Facebook) advertising on 7 designs so far.
+When we wrote about our T-shirt shop learnings after week one, we shared our thinking that our first designs had too much detail.

 But they were too complicated to work on a T-shirt.

-If you count each box as the image and the text and the clock, that’s 3 design elements per box times 16 boxes.
+If you count each box as image, text and clock, that’s 3 design elements per box, times 16 boxes.

 So 48 design elements at least.
 Plus the lines and the headline, so over 50 elements on the design.